artro8/PHP-MyCMS/README.md

 Core features:
 ========================

-- Visits counter
+- Visitor counter
-- Real counter visits, which uses cookies
+- Real visitor counter, which uses cookies
 - Charts showing the number of visits and real visits
 - Possibility of adding photos
 - Possibility of adding PDF files